gitmattmatt/MNQ/README.md

 # MNQ
 Matt 'n' Quynn's collaboritive project
-WE wanted to suggest this change.
+We wanted to suggest this change.